opstrace/opstrace/docs/references/configuration.md

 ### `custom_dns_name`

-Use this when your goal is to reach your Opstrace instance under a custom DNS name, using DNS infrastructure managed entirely by you.
+Use this when your goal is to reach the Opstrace instance under a custom DNS name, using DNS infrastructure managed entirely by you.

 Requires setting `custom_auth0_client_id` (see below).

 Setting this parameter disables the default mechanism via which the Opstrace instance is made available under `<instance_name>.opstrace.io` (using Opstrace's DNS infrastructure).
-As a side effect this removes the need for the Opstrace CLI to communicate with the Opstrace DNS configuration service and therefore removes the need to log in to that service during `opstrace create ...` and `opstrace destroy ...`.
+As a side effect, this removes the need for the Opstrace CLI to communicate with the Opstrace DNS configuration service and therefore removes the need to log in to that service during `opstrace create ...` and `opstrace destroy ...`.

 *Default:* undefined